 Carlisle is a tiny town located in the state of South Carolina.
 With a population of 315 people and just one neighborhood, Carlisle is the 247th largest community in South Carolina.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Carlisle is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Carlisle is a town of service providers, transportation and shipping workers, and sales and office workers.
-There are especially a lot of people living in Carlisle who work in food service (32.53%), sales jobs (10.54%), and healthcare suport services (7.53%).
+There are especially a lot of people living in Carlisle who work in food service (28.21%), healthcare suport services (12.09%), and sales jobs (10.26%).

-As is often the case in a small town, Carlisle doesn't have a public transportation system that people use for their commute.
+Carlisle is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Carlisle is a somewhat ethnically-diverse town.
 The people who call Carlisle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carlisle residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Carlisle include African, Welsh, Irish, Danish, and German.
+Important ancestries of people in Carlisle include Welsh, German, Irish, English, and Danish.

 The most common language spoken in Carlisle is English.
 Other important languages spoken here include African languages and Arabic.